kultur666-com/www/docs/_posts/2016-08-12-innards-of-misanthropic-embodiment-by-infectology-a-comment.md

 ---
 id: 4057
-title: '\'Innards Of Misanthropic Embodiment\' by Infectology - A Comment'
+title: \'Innards Of Misanthropic Embodiment\' by Infectology - A Comment
 date: '2016-08-12T00:10:26+00:00'
 author: syr3fx
 excerpt: 'A comment of Infectology''s ''Innards Of Misanthropic Embodiment'' album (2016).'